AngelikaMarciniak/AngelikaMarciniak/README.md

 - I was leaving and study in France during 3 years
 - I speak fluently polish, english, french and a bit german
 - Computer science is my passion since I've got my first computer
+- I finished IT Hight School and I study Computer Science

 # :muscle: Most of the time I impove